The Beautiful Context and Verse Meaning Behind "Those Who Wait on The Lord"

 “Comfort, comfort my people, says your God.
 Speak tenderly to Jerusalem and proclaim to her that her hard service has been completed, that her sin has been paid for, that she has received from the Lord's hand double for all her sins” (Isaiah 40:1-2).

-Understanding "Those Who Wait on the Lord" Promise
+Understanding "They That Wait Upon the Lord" Promise

 Isaiah leads up to his promise in verse 31 with many other beautiful verses: